Gardening Resources for Early Childhood Educators

 - Teach kids to nurture and care for other living things while developing patience

 - Offer opportunities for positive social interactions and team building experiences with students, families and community members

 Gro More Grassroots Grants

 The 2019 Gro More Grassroots Grant presented by The Scotts Miracle-Gro Foundation and KidsGardening is designed to bring the life-enhancing benefits of gardens to communities across the United States.
 Awards provide funding for the development of new and expansion of existing youth garden programs and greenspaces.
 Winners will be selected based on their commitment to the maintenance and sustainability of their garden program including plans for growth and future fiscal stability.
-The grant opens January 2, 2019.
+The 2019 grant is now closed.